DramaLlamaaAI/DramaLlamaAI/facebook-privacy-statement.md

 When you use Drama Llama AI to analyze your conversations:
 • NO human ever sees your chat content
 • Only secure AI systems process your messages
-• Your data is analyzed anonymously and not stored
+• Your chat content AND analysis results are never stored in our database
 • Everything is encrypted and completely confidential

 We help you understand communication patterns while keeping your private conversations 100% private.